gamesbook/protograf/docs/source/script_anatomy.rst

     by the page number;
   - ``gif`` - to create a GIF file composed of all the PNG pages (these will be removed after the file been created)
+- **directory** - sets the location where the output will be created; the default is the directory on which the script is being run
 - **dpi** - can be set to the dots-per-inch resolution required; by default this is ``300``
 - **names** - this can be used to provide a list of names |dash| without an